 Keeping calm and carrying on

 I am not sure many companies would describe themselves as unaffected in the current crisis, but still, some companies are pressing on with their recruitment plans regardless.
-As we saw in 2008 during the GFC, market turmoil will shake-out hard to recruit people that under normal circumstances, companies would find very difficult to recruit.
-Companies with a positive outlook and longer-term view of the world are snapping-up these unicorn candidates.
+As we saw in 2008 during the GFC, market turmoil will shake out hard to recruit people that under normal circumstances, companies would find very difficult to recruit.
+Companies with a positive outlook and a longer-term view of the world are snapping-up these unicorn candidates.
 Recruitment for critical positions has not been placed on hold, and many clients are simply elongating the search process while they manage their affairs.

 Tech is winning out

 Most of us are by now already well-adjusted to home working, (my dog, Inga asleep on the study floor is particularly well-adjusted) and the HR Departments of our maritime clients are no different.
 Companies are quickly adapting their recruitment processes and embracing technology to recruit and onboard remotely in the crisis.
 Interviews via Teams and Zoom are happening every day, online assessments are being completed, and laptops are posted to successful candidates as part of their virtual onboarding.
 This could be the way for the foreseeable future.

 Light at the end of the tunnel and I don’t think it’s a train coming